 After the war’s end, the fort’s command was changed to Infantry.
 Advances in naval weaponry allowed their range to exceed any response from a disappearing gun.
 The Army focused on Fort Tilden and Fort Hancock and did not build new batteries at Fort Wadsworth.

 During World War II, operational control of the Fort was returned to the Coast Artillery.
-The main defenses were anti-aircraft guns.
+The primary defenses were anti-aircraft guns.

 From 1955 to 1960, Fort Wadsworth was the headquarters of the 52nd Anti-Aircraft (AAA) Brigade.
 The unit oversaw the Nike Missile firing batteries of the New York Defenses until it moved to a new missile master facility in Highlands, New Jersey.
 The U.S. Army Chaplain School was located at the site from 1974 to 1979 in Fort Tompkins.
 After the Army vacated the site in 1979, the U.S. Navy made it the headquarters of Naval Station New York.